sambanova/ai-starter-kit/search_assistant/README.md

 >function: `load_htmls`
 >

-The maximum number of sites in the scraping method is set to 20 scraped sited, but you can modify that limit and the web crawling behavior in the following location:
+The maximum number of sites in the scraping method is set to 20, but you can modify that limit and the web crawling behavior in the following location:

 > file: [config.yaml](config.yaml)
 >```yaml